executablebooks/mdformat/docs/users/plugins.md

 # Plugins

-Mdformat offers an extensible plugin system for both code fence content formatting and Markdown parser extensions (like GFM tables).
+Mdformat offers an extensible plugin system for code fence content formatting, Markdown parser extensions (like GFM tables), and modifying/adding other functionality.
 This document explains how to use plugins.
 If you want to create a new plugin, refer to the [contributing](../contributors/contributing.md) docs.

 ## Code formatter plugins